fulcrologic/fulcro-inspect/README.md

 websockets this version difference could cause problems depending on the version difference.

+WARNING: React Native builds will need to set an environment variable (or JVM system property) `SENTE_ELIDE_JS_REQUIRE=true` in order for sente to work inside of mobile runtimes.

 To use the electron inspect make sure you add this preload to your preloads:

 ```clojure